Holiday Decorating Mistakes to Avoid

 The holiday season is approaching fast and most of us are already pulling the decorations from the attic.
 Before you get caught up in all the twinkling lights and festive flair, please read over this list of the most common holiday decorating mistakes.

-Avoid that mass-produced look like the room below.
+Avoid that mass-produced look.
 Dress up purchased pieces by adding a personal touch.
 For example, add real greenery, flowers, pretty ribbons or twinkle lights to pieces you already own.

 Forget that Red & Green Scheme